roberto-butti/some-drops-of-javascript/src/content/docs/02-array/17_array-at.md

 console.log(item) // Output: "orange"
 ```
-In this example we used negative integers to access elements, counting from the start of the array.
+In this example we used positive integers to access elements, counting from the start of the array.
 When we used `0` as the index, the first element was returned.

 _Example 2_, using `at()` to access an element counting back from the end of the array: